yWorks/yfiles-for-html-demos/demos/style/group-node-style/README.md

   This CSS transition effect is specified in the demo's local <style> definition.
 - When using SVG styles, collapse a group or expand a folder with a chevron or triangle icon.
 The expansion state icon will change in an animated fashion in response to the state change.
   This CSS transition effect is specified in the demo's local <style> definition.
+- Hover over a group node to get a tool tip that lists the configured properties for each group style.

 ## Related Demos